 Secondly, I’m enjoying a book by the double-barrelled historian Robin Lane Fox.
 Somewhat paradoxically (since Lane Fox prefers his moniker to be written without a hyphen), the house style of his publisher is hyphen-crazy.
 Their diligent hyphenation of noun compounds looks rather outdated to me: for instance, love-poem, sea-battle, power-base, army-camp, and city-state would all be perfectly easy to understand if written as separate words.
 However, the book is a masterpiece of copyediting: this rule is applied completely consistently throughout, which is what matters.

-So far, we’ve seen that hyphens are optional in some situations (double-barrelling of surnames) but they lend meaning and clarity to writing in others.
+There are certainly some situations in which hyphens are optional (double-barrelling of surnames, for instance), but they lend meaning and clarity to writing in others.

 In modern English in general, the use of hyphens is decreasing, especially with regard to compound nouns.
 While hyphenation of such words was widespread several decades ago, nowadays these nouns either tend to be written as one word: